s2t2/sbsim/README.md

 ### Markdown Formatting

-We are using [`mdformat`](https://github.com/hukkin/mdformat) to check for formatting errors in Markdown files.
+We are using [`mdformat`](https://github.com/hukkin/mdformat) to check for formatting errors in markdown files.

 The markdown formatter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).